The Dolls Awards of Excellence

-The Dolls Awards of Excellence (DAE) competition (also known as the Diamond Awards) recognizes and encourages excellence in the design and creation of dolls.
+The Dolls Awards of Excellence (DAE) competition recognizes and encourages excellence in the design and creation of dolls.
 Photos of all the entries are reviewed and rated by professionals within the doll industry, who evaluate each submission on overall aesthetic appeal, excellence in concept, design, and execution, and quality of material and workmanship.

 The highest-scoring creations in each category receive the DAE Industry’s Choice Awards and become the nominees for that year’s Public’s Choice Awards.
 DOLLS readers then vote for their favorite nominee in each category to determine the Diamond Award winners.
 Show the doll world your talent — enter this year’s competition!

 Entries that do not conform to the following rules will not be processed or seen by judges.
-Entry deadline is April 6, 2020.
+The period for entering runs from January 10 through April 4, 2022.
 If you have questions not addressed here, please email Editor Joyce Greenholdt or call 715-445-5000 ext.
 150.

 Each entry must be a new, original design and not a variation or re-costuming of a previous design.
 Any substantial changes made in costume, materials, or retail price from the original entry are grounds for disqualification of the entry.